Friday, October 4, 2024

 Jon Batiste and Suleika Jaouad in front of her The Kingdoms, 2024.
 Watercolor on cradled plywood.
 Courtesy of the artist.
 Photo: Courtesy of ArtYard/Miana Jun

-Suleika Jaouad, a graduate of Princeton University, became a best-selling author with her 2022 memoir Between Two Kingdoms.
+Suleika Jaouad, a graduate of Princeton University and Bennington College, became a best-selling author with her 2022 memoir Between Two Kingdoms.
 The book describes in detail her battle with leukemia at 22 through 26 years old, and her ambitious 100-day journey across the US to meet people who wrote to her during her first bone-marrow transplant.
 While going through her first bone-marrow transplant, she started a blog that was picked up by The New York Times as a column called "Life, Interrupted."
-This frequent feature brought her fame, especially within the community of cancer survivors or survivors of families/friends who lost a loved one to cancer.
-Since then her relationship with world-renowned composer and musician Jon Batiste has caste a wider limelight on her work and their marriage which has navigated between intoxicating joys and excruciating sorrows.
-Suleika's (with or with Jon Batiste) interviews are available online at 60 Minutes, InterviewThe Today ShowThe Atlantic, among so many others, and in the documentary American Symphony.
+This frequent feature brought her fame, especially within the community of cancer survivors or their survivors, families and family who lost a loved one to cancer.
+Since then her relationship with world-renowned composer and musician Jon Batiste has caste a wider spotlight on her life, creative work, and marriage which has navigated the highs of exhilarating joys and the lows of excruciating sorrows.
+Suleika's (with or with Jon Batiste) interviews are available online at 60 Minutes, InterviewThe Today ShowThe Atlantic, among so many others, and in the documentary American SymphonyShe also gave a TED talk.

-During the 2020 Covid Lockdown, Suleika founded an online arts collaborative called The Isolated Journal, which sent daily writing prompts to readers for most of 2020 and 2021.
-Now Suleika sends weekly personal essays and prompts culled from her daily life and the lives of her friends and/or acquaintances.
+During the 2020 Covid Lockdown, Suleika (pronounced "Su-lake-a," one who is peaceful and beautiful) Jaouad ("Jay-wad," one who is generous and gifted) founded an online arts collaborative called The Isolated Journal, which sent daily writing prompts to readers for most of 2020 and 2021.
+Now Suleika sends weekly personal essays and prompts culled from her daily life and the lives of her friends, acquaintances, and/or literary stars.
 (I joined TIJ in April 2020.)

 Photo: Courtesy of ArtYard/John Carlano